 - Released 1952.

-- Head of military economics, member of the Nazi party (NSDAP)
+- Military industrial leader, member of the Nazi party (NSDAP)

 - 1952 board member of the German bank Berlin West

-- 1956 honorary chairman of the board of Rheinish steel plants.
+- 1956 honorary chairman of the board of Rheini steel plants.

-- Member of the IG FARBEN executive committee 1931-1945, head of section III (point of contact to Dynamite Nobel)
+- Member of the IG FARBEN executive committee 1931-1945, leader of section

 - 1953 Distinguished Service Cross of the Federal Republic of Germany